“Service to others is the rent you pay for your room here on Earth.”

 Savanna received her Masters in Counseling degree from Eastern Mennonite University in 2019.
 Before working with the Valley CAC, she provided community based mental health services to individuals, families, and groups.
 Savanna also provided outpatient counseling in the public school setting, collegiate setting, and at the community services board.
 Savanna utilizes evidence based, holistic interventions that integrate client’s somatic experience, cognitions, and emotions.
 Savanna utilizes mindfulness, trauma-informed yoga, and expressive arts to help clients engage in self-regulation and intrapersonal growth.
 In addition to her enthusiasm and advocacy for mental health, Savanna reads, listens to podcasts, and spends time outside.

-Hillary Getsey, MSW Candidate
+Hillary Getsey, MSW

-Hillary is currently pursuing her Master’s Degree in Social Work with a clinical concentration through Virginia Commonwealth University.
+Hillary earned her Master’s Degree in Social Work with a clinical concentration through Virginia Commonwealth University.
 Hillary has always loved professional and volunteer pursuits that support children and families, and has recently joined the field of social work as a career change.
 Hillary is passionate about supporting families of survivors as they navigate the internal and external aspects of adjustment and healing after traumatic events.
 Outside of work, Hillary loves to spend time with family and friends, and loves getting lost in a good book.